 Dr Simon Underdown, BSc, PhD (Cantab), PCTHE, CSciTeach, FRSB, FRGS, FRAI, FCPS, SFHEA

-I am Senior Lecturer in Biological Anthropology at Oxford Brookes University.
-I teach, research and write on human evolution.
-I am particularly interested in the co-evolution of humans and disease, palæoepidemeology, the relationship between biology and culture, the development of evolutionary thought and the Neanderthals (who isn’t?!).
+I am Senior Lecturer in Biological Anthropology at Oxford Brookes University where I teach, research and write on human evolution.
+I am particularly interested in the co-evolution of humans and disease, cognitive evolution, evolutionary processes & patterns and of course the Neanderthals (who isn’t?!).
 I’ve undertaken fieldwork across the world including South America, the Middle East & South Africa.
-I have written numerous scholarly papers and am the co-author of two books.
+I have written numerous scholarly papers and have written four books.
 I am passionate about science education and communication, and have appeared on a large range of radio and television programmes discussing aspects of human evolution and the latest finds and developments in the subject.
 I have written for the Guardian on a number of contemporary issues in science, including climate change, creationism, religious belief and the use of human remains in research.
 I am an avid book reviewer and have written reviews for numerous publications, including History Today, JRAI, TREE, and the THES.
 I am a member of council of the Royal Anthropological Institute and I was Vice President between 2012-15.
 I am currently Chair of the Society for the Study of Human Biology, a member of the QAA Anthropology subject bench-marking panel and a Research Associate of the School of Anthropology and Museum Ethnography at the University of Oxford.